 - YouTube's most obvious advantage is visibility.
 It has a billion users by its own estimate.
 People do searches and view suggested videos.
 Networking with other people's channels can easily build up an audience.

 - Accounts on YouTube are free, including business accounts, and there are no limits on how much video you can upload.
+This creates an amazingly entry point for anyone wishing to create a YouTube channel for their videos.

 - Google isn't biased, of course, but it does own YouTube, which does very well in search results compared to its competitors.